LED Light Therapy Melbourne

 Blue LED light therapy

-Blue LED light therapy is primarily used for acne treatment, because it targets the oil glands and makes them less active.
-It can also be used to target the acne causing bacteria and relieve skin damage.
+Blue LED light therapy is often used alongside chemical peels to help treat acne.
+It works by calming the oil glands in the skin and reducing their activity.
+Additionally, it also helps target acne causing bacteria by triggering a reaction that damages and destroys them, improving skin clarity and reducing inflammation.
 By targeting the metabolic product of these bacteria, porphyrins, an oxygen free radical is produced from these porphyrins which destroys the acne causing bacteria.

 Red LED light therapy

-The red LED light can be used for skin rejuvenation, to reduce inflammation, and to improve healing; for example, post-laser treatment.
-The red LED (620 nm) wavelength induces a mild inflammation of the target cells and sets up an immune response that helps to regenerate these cells.
-This helps to rejuvenate skin and to help with skin healing.
-Red LED treatment can also be used to reduce the appearance of fine lines and wrinkles because it stimulates the collagen proteins in the outer layer of skin, or post laser/chemical peel treatments can be used to speed the healing process.
+Red LED light can be used for skin rejuvenation, reducing inflammation, and supporting healing; for example, after laser treatments.
+The red LED wavelength (620 nm) triggers mild inflammation in targeted cells, which initiates an immune response that promotes cell regeneration.
+This process helps rejuvenate the skin and aids in healing.
+Red LED therapy may also help reduce the appearance of fine lines and wrinkles by stimulating collagen production in the outer layer of the skin.
+Additionally, it can be used after laser or chemical peel treatments to support and accelerate the healing process.

 Benefits